Assisted Outpatient Treatment in San Mateo County

 Laura’s Law (AB 1421) is a California state law passed in 2002 that allows for voluntary or court ordered (involuntary) assisted outpatient treatment for people with a serious mental illness who meet the criteria defined in the law.

 San Mateo County designed the local implementation of Laura’s Law to engage people who are not connected to treatment and help them participate in the array of services provided by AOT.
-The AOT team includes a clinical services manager, psychologist, deputy public guardian, social worker, and peer support workers.
+The AOT team includes a clinical services manager, deputy public guardian, psychiatric social worker, and counselor.

 The Full Service Partnership (FSP) is a community based program operated by Caminar, which provides intensive mental health services.
 The program includes 24/7 care and services such as intensive case management, psychiatry, medication management, benefit and housing support, life skill development, as well as guidance and support to help people reach their recovery goals.

-San Mateo County joins other Bay Area counties, including San Francisco and Contra Costa, and over a dozen other counties throughout the state in implementing Laura’s Law and the AOT.
-Through this early implementation in other counties, Assisted Outpatient Treatment has been shown to:
+San Mateo County joins other Bay Area counties, including San Francisco and Contra Costa, and other counties throughout the state in implementing Laura’s Law and the AOT.
+Assisted Outpatient Treatment has been shown to: